AVSystem/developer-zone/docs/API_documentation/Overview/Using_the_API.md

 After obtaining your access token, you can use any available method to send HTTP requests to the {{coiote_short_name}} API.
 The following are a few tools that you may find useful.

+!!!
+Note
+    You can learn how to get your access token in the [Authentication](Getting_access.md#authentication) section.

 **cURL**

 cURL is a command-line tool used for making requests to various servers and retrieving data.
 It is widely used for making HTTP requests.
 To test {{coiote_short_name}} API using cURL: